dmuth/diceware/README.md

 ### Releasing a New Build

 - `npm run release-build` to create the ZIP file `diceware.zip` with all assets in it, including `bundle.js` and the contents of `node_modules/`.
-- `gh release create v1.0.0` to upload a release to https://github.com/dmuth/diceware/releases.
-Change the tag for the version number accordingly.
+- `gh release create v1.0.1` to upload a release to https://github.com/dmuth/diceware/releases.
+    - Change the tag for the version number accordingly.
+- `gh release upload v1.0.1 diceware.zip` to upload the ZIP file containing everything

 # Who built this? / Contact